 - For example, the Kingston Canvas Select Plus – flash memory card – 32 GB – microSDHC UHS-I was selected for the fall, 2023, toolkit. ↵

 - The Raspberry Pi operating system includes an installation of the Real VNC server which can be enabled through the Raspberry Pi Configuration software.
 However, initial setup and configuration of the operating system is generally best done using a standard keyboard, mouse, and monitor attached to a Raspberry Pi.
 Once complete, the Adafruit PiOLED can be used to provide the IP Address currently assigned to the Raspberry Pi, allowing a Real VNC viewer installed on a participant’s computer or mobile phone to connect to the Raspberry Pi running “headless”, that is without a keyboard, mouse, and monitor attached. ↵

-Social and technical aspects of devices and systems are not two separate side-by-side items, but different interdependent aspects of the sociotechnical whole that have emergent properties beyond the sum of its parts.
-Sociotechnical information systems include a range of hardware, software, and networking technical layers and individual and group social layers.
+Social and technical aspects of devices and systems are not two separate side-by-side items, but different interdependent aspects of the sociotechnical whole that have emergent properties beyond the sum of their parts.
+Sociotechnical information systems include a range of hardware, software, and networking technical layers, as well as individual and group social layers.

 Specific to electronics, an analog signal is any continuous electric pulse of varying amplitude.
 If we view a tone playing from a speaker as a sine wave, an increase in amplitude is equivalent to a louder sound from the speaker.
-An increase in the number of waves within certain period of time is equivalent to a higher pitched tone (perhaps from a middle C note to a middle E note).
-In these graphs of two different sine waves, the left sine wave plot shows increasing amplitude of the same tone while the right sine wave plot shows a relatively tone held at the same amplitude.
+An increase in the number of waves within a certain period of time is equivalent to a higher-pitched tone (perhaps from a middle C note to a middle E note).
+In these graphs of two different sine waves, the left sine wave plot shows increasing amplitude of the same tone while, the right sine wave plot shows a stable tone held at stable amplitude.